microsoft/trident/README.md

 Functional tests are structured as follows:

 - `/functional_tests`: Contains the functional test code, leveraging `pytest` and common SSH interface from `k8s-tests` repo. `pytest` creates the test VM using is Fixtures concept and while currently only a single VM is created to run all the tests, this could be easily extended to support seperate VMs for different tests.
 Most of the time, no changes will be required to this layer while developing functional tests.
+- `/functional_tests/trident-setup.yaml`: Contains the initial host
+  configuration for the VM that will be used to execute the functional tests.
+- `/functional_tests/custom/../*.py`: Manually authored Pytest modules for more advanced functional tests that can interact with the execution environment, such as rebooting the VM or unplugging a disk.
-- Per module `functional_tests` submodule: Contains the actual test implementation written in `rust`, leveraging other code already present in Trident.
+- `/functional_tests/generated/../.py`: Autogenerated wrappers of per module `functional_tests` submodules.
+Contains the actual test implementation written in `rust`, leveraging other code already present in Trident.
 The benefit of this approach is that we can leverage common logic and test code is authored side by side with the feature code in a consistent manner.
 This also allows us to easily shift logic between unit and functional tests.

-Note that additional testing logic can be added as part of `/functional_tests` as well.
-At the moment, there are two `pytest` modules
-present:

-- `test_trident_e2e.py`: Very basic of validation of the main Trident commands:
-  `run`, `get` and `start-network`.
-As you can see in this module, the `pytest` logic is used to validate the output of the `get` command using checked in `HostStatus`.
-- `test_trident_mods.py`: This module invokes the per module functional tests.
-  Tests of the following crates are present: `osutils`, `setsail`, `trident` and `trident_api`.

-The `pytest` logic can be further used to affect the execution environment from the outside, such as unplugging a disk or rebooting the VM while the tests are running.
+The autogenerated files are not checked in, but instead automatically produced during `make *functional-test` Makefile targets.

+##### Functional Test Authoring in Rust

+In order to support autogeneration of the Pytest wrappers, the functional tests in Rust need to be annotated with `#[pytest]` attribute (instead of the regular `#[test]`).
+The attribute accepts a comma-separated list of key-value pairs, where the supported keys are: `negative` and `feature`.

+The `negative` key is used to mark the test as negative, meaning it tests for a failure case.
+The expected associated value type is `boolean`.
+The `negative` key is optional, and if not provided, the test will be considered as positive (aka `negative: false`).

+The `feature` key is used to mark the test as belonging to a specific feature.
+The expected associated  value type is `string` and supported values are:
+`raid`, `verity`, `encryption`, `abupdate`, `core`, `helpers`.
+The `feature` key is optional, and if not provided, the test will be considered as belonging to the `core` feature.

 ##### Functional Test Environment